Aliaksandra Sasnovich: Personal life and background

-She has a mother named Natalia and a younger sister named Polina.
+Sasnovich has a younger sister, Polina.
 She came from a sporty family.
-Her mother played basketball while her father played hockey and tennis for 20 years on the senior circuit.
-Sasnovich started playing tennis at the age of nine, and her father introduced her to sport.
-She stated that her favorite shot is backhand down the line, while her favorite surface is indoor hardcourt.
-Her favorite tournaments are the US Open and the Stuttgart Open.
-Sasnovich is studying for a physical culture degree at university in Minsk.
-She speaks Belarusian, Russian, English and a little French.
+Sasnovich's mother, Natalia, played basketball while Sasnovich's father, Aliaksandr, played hockey and tennis for 20 years on the senior circuit.
+She started playing tennis at the age of nine and has stated that her favorite shot is backhand down the line, while her favorite surface is indoor hardcourt.
+She studied for a physical culture degree in Minsk.
+Beside Belarusian, she speaks Russian, English and some French.

 National representation

 Fed Cup

-Playing for Belarus in Billie Jean King Cup, Sasnovich has a win–loss record of 25–16.
+Playing for Belarus in the Billie Jean King Cup, Sasnovich has a win–loss record of 25–16.
 This record includes a 4–0 run in the first two rounds of the 2017 Fed Cup World Group, which propelled Belarus to upset victories against Netherlands and Switzerland and helped them reach their first Fed Cup final.
 In the final against United States, Sasnovich first lost to CoCo Vandeweghe in the straight-sets, but then made a win over Sloane Stephens.
 In a decisive doubles-match, Sasnovich and Aryna Sabalenka lost to Shelby Rogers and Vandeweghe.

-Career overview
+Career

-2009–17: First steps, Major debut, maiden WTA final & top-10 win
+2009–17: First steps, maiden WTA Tour final & top-10 win

 Sasnovich made her ITF Women's Circuit debut at the $50k Minsk qualifying in November 2009.
-In October 2011, she won her first ITF singles title at the $10K event in Cagliari.
-In February 2012, she won her first ITF doubles title at a $10k event in Tallinn.
-In October 2013, she won the $100k Poitiers, defeating Sofia Arvidsson in the final.
-The following week, she won the $50K Nantes, defeating Magda Linette in the final.
+In October 2011, she won her first ITF singles title at Cagliari.
+In February 2012, she won her first ITF doubles title in Tallinn.
+In October 2013, she won the $100k ITF Poitiers, defeating Sofia Arvidsson in the final.
+The following week, she won the $50k Open de Nantes, defeating Magda Linette in the final.
 At the 2013 Brussels Open, she made her WTA Tour debut in doubles, while her singles debut was at the 2014 US Open.

-In September 2015, she reached her first WTA singles final at the Korea Open, but lost to Irina-Camelia Begu.
+In September 2015, she reached her first WTA Tour singles final at the Korea Open, but lost to Irina-Camelia Begu.
 At the Premier-level Pan Pacific Open in 2016, she recorded her first top-10 win, defeating world No. 6, Karolína Plíšková, and reached the quarterfinal, where she lost to Naomi Osaka.
 In the first half of 2017, she reached the quarterfinal of the Hungarian Ladies Open and the semifinal of the Open Biel/Bienne.
 In October 2017, she reached the quarterfinal of the Premier-level Kremlin Cup, but lost to Daria Kasatkina.